 Implement a behavior framework that is preventative, restorative, multi-tiered, and culturally responsive.

-I:
+In addition, school boards are encouraged to:

 Involve parents and communities in analysis of school discipline data and in decision-making processes to address inequities; and

 Ensure that students who are enrolled in early childhood programs provided by the division receive high quality education that includes proven research-based interventions for challenging behavior and assessments that identify and address the causes of behavior that puts young students at risk for exclusion.
 The Virginia Guidelines for the Prevention of the Suspension and Expulsion of Young Children is a resource for policies and practices.